kiaramaldonado/kiaramaldonado/README.md

 🚀 **About Me**
 I'm a **Junior Full Stack Developer** and a soon-to-be **Certified Higher Technician in Multiplatform Application Development**.
 Passionate about coding, problem-solving, and building amazing applications.

-💡 Always learning and experimenting with new technologies.
-📫 Reach out to me on **[LinkedIn](https://www.linkedin.com/in/kiaramaldonado)** or check out my work below!

 ---

 ## 🌍 My First Real-World Website